cooijmanstim/pshaw/README.md

 # Pshaw!

-Pshaw is an ssh wrapper that provides password storage -- you enter your password the first time you connect but then nevermore until storage expires.
+Pshaw is like `ssh-agent` but for passwords -- you enter your password the first time you connect to a host but then nevermore.
 The passwords are never stored on disk; only in the memory of an `ssh-agent`-like daemon process.
 The ssh authentication is handled by [sshpass](https://sourceforge.net/projects/sshpass).

 This approach is less secure and less convenient than ssh keys, and should only be used if you would otherwise store your password in plaintext on disk.

 ## Usage

 ```
-pshaw <label> ssh [...]
+pshaw <realm> ssh [...]
 ```

-where `label` is an arbitrary string used to select a particular password, e.g. `user@host`.
+where `realm` is an arbitrary string used to select a particular password, e.g. the name of the host or network it is associated with.

 Example session: